switcherapi/switcher-management/src/assets/documentation/libjavascript.md

 This feature will validate using the context provided to check if everything is up and running.
 In case something is missing, this operation will throw an exception pointing out which Switcher Keys are not configured.
 ```js
 Switcher.checkSwitchers(['FEATURE01', 'FEATURE02'])
 ```

 ##### Loading Snapshot from the API
-This step is optional if you want to load a copy of the configuration that can be used to eliminate latency when offline mode is activated.
+This step is optional if you want to load a copy of the configuration that can be used to eliminate latency when offline mode is activated.<br>
+Activate watchSnapshot optionally passing true in the arguments.<br>
+Auto load Snapshot from API passing true as second argument.

 ```js
 Switcher.loadSnapshot();